ravynsoft/ravynos/CoreServices/WindowServer/wayland-protocols/GOVERNANCE.md

    use this time to acquire them.
-4. When the proposed protocol meets all requirements for inclusion per section 2.2, and the minimum discussion period has elapsed, the sponsoring member may merge their changes in the wayland-protocol repository.
+4. When the proposed protocol meets all requirements for inclusion per section 2.2, and the minimum discussion period has elapsed, the sponsoring member may merge their changes into the wayland-protocol repository.
 5. Amendments to existing protocols may be proposed by the same process, with no minimum discussion period.
 6. Declaring a protocol stable may be proposed by the same process, with the